Lion-LiHaoyi/Epirus/English.md

 ## Disclaimer

 The association is only responsible for the formulation and modification of the rules of the game.
 Please abide by the relevant laws and regulations when playing.
-Except for the rules of the game, all responsibilities have nothing to do with the association.It is recommended to pay attention to the time and occasion before playing to avoid unnecessary trouble.
+Except for the rules of the game, all responsibilities have nothing to do with the association.
+It is recommended to pay attention to the time and occasion before playing to avoid unnecessary trouble.

 ------------

 ## Game principle

 If we have a nearly infinite AA battery, then we can make a quantum entanglement with energy close to infinity.
 We can launch it into space.
-According to the expansion theory of the universe, this nearly infinite quantum entanglement will be reflected back.
+According to the expansion theory of the universe, this nearly infinite quantum entanglement will be reflected.
 We can draw an Epirus (efficient power in real universe) according to the wavelength of return.
-The expansion coefficient of the universe can be obtained by calculating the semi closed value of this function.
+The expansion coefficient of the universe can be obtained by calculating the semi-closed value of this function.
 By using the CUB instrument, we can obtain an efficient energy, which we call Ji

 ------------
 ## Rules of the game

-Each character has n drops of blood at the beginning, and then begins the game
+Each character has n drops of blood at the beginning and then begins the game

 ### Priority principle: